-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
+The family must provide the information passessory to establish the family's elicibility and determine the Page 4-11 submitting required documentation.
 If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.